dzhang32/ATG7_RNAseq/README.md

-# ATG7_rob_t_analysis
-Analysis of mitochondrial patients with ATG7 mutations
+# Transcriptomic analysis of mitochondrial patients with ATG7 mutations